sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-radar1090uk.md

 ---
-description: 'If you wish to feed Radar1090 UK, follow the steps below.'
+description: "If you wish to feed Radar1090 UK, follow the steps below."
 ---

 # Feeding Radar1090 UK

-[`Radar1090 UK`] (https://www.1090mhz.uk/) is an aggregator based in the UK.
+[Radar1090 UK](https://www.1090mhz.uk/) is an aggregator based in the UK.
 They are mostly interested in getting data feeds from the UK, the Republic of Ireland, and its direct neighboring countries, so if you are located in their operating area, feel free to start feeding them.

 The docker image [`ghcr.io/sdr-enthusiasts/docker-radar1090`](https://github.com/sdr-enthusiasts/docker-radar1090) contains the required feeder software and all required prerequisites and libraries.
 This needs to run in conjunction with `ultrafeeder`, `tar1090`, or another RAW provider.